-Various Government agencies in the U.S., the EU and elsewhere in the world maintain lists that identify individuals or entities with whom there are prohibitions or restrictions on entering into any type of, or certain types of transactions.
+Various Government agencies maintain lists that identify individuals or entities with whom there are prohibitions or restrictions on entering into any type of, or certain types of transactions.
 Employees must ensure that the Company does not engage in a transaction with a sanctioned entity or person.
 All employees have an obligation to notify the Company's Human Resources department if any person with whom they are engaging on behalf of the Company is identified on any of these lists.
 If in doubt, contact the Legal department or Human Resources department for more information on screening to ensure compliance.

-Consolidated screening lists for the U.S. and the EU can be found at:
+Consolidated screening lists for the U.S., UK, the EU and Japan can be found at:

-U.S.: OFAC Search EU: EU Search
+U.S.: OFAC Search EU: EU Search UK: OFSI Search